soroush62/A-Python-Data-Analysis-of-Radio-Frequency-with-LightningChart-Python/README.md

-# A Python Data Analysis of Radio Frequency with LightningChart Python
+# Visualization of Radio Frequencies with LightningChart Python

 ## Introduction to Signal Analysis and Visualization for Communication Systems
 ### What is Signal Analysis?